THE OMNITRITION SALES AND MARKETING PLAN & RULES AND REGULATIONS HANDBOOK

 Royalty Override.
 A payment of up to 5% of the Royalty Value of the Personal/Group Volume generated by up to three Generations of Fully Qualified Down-line Supervisors.

 Royalty Value (RV).
-The value assigned to all Omnitrition products on which Royalty Overrides and Bonus Level Royalty Overrides are calculated and paid.
+The value assigned to all Omnitrition products on which Royalty Overrides.

 Sponsor.
 The IMA listed as the sponsor on an Omnitrition IMA’s Application and Agreement of Distributorship.